Index:

 All else is vanity.

-Robert Nava, New York Artist, is unsurpassed at polishing dog turds.
+Robert Nava, New York Artist, is unsurpassed in the league of artistic grifters.

 Scalability has been the driving force behind Modern Abstract painting.
 And yet, the large brushes and trowels used to create them lack personality and warmth up close.
 Oversized paintings often look better further away; but to create them requires the resource of a large studio space.
 Hence, one must be in possession of significant resources to enter this competitive field, even speculatively.
 This is one of the first links in a chain of self-reinforcement for a style that, without this funding, would be downgraded to just another style put on life support.

-Scale gives abstract paintings the appearance of a substantial materiality.
-Large paintings are, after all, the prerequisite of American painters.
+Scale gives abstract paintings the appearance of materiality.
+And large paintings are, after all, the prerequisite of American painters.
 This being true, large abstracts are rarely as involved as one finds in paintings of comparable size from the Nineteen Century, such as with Hudson River School landscapists or Albert Bierstadt.
 Abstracts of scale do not translate well in intimate spaces—much like a pair of inappropriate prescription lenses.
 Modern painting evolved to fill the corridors and lobbies of skyscrapers.
 Unfortunately this form-follows-function aesthetic now seem somewhat wasteful in our modular age of handheld digital devices.
-As skyscrapers fall into decay because the world no longer needs them, the art that decorates their walls will need to be removed to museum storage for lack of a second act.
+As skyscrapers fall into decay because the world no longer needs them, the art that decorates their walls will need to be removed to museum storage.

 Albert Bierstadt